 But, of course, I couldn’t stop here.
 A big part of Microsoft Flight Simulator 2024’s laundry list of improvements is that the ground environment has been given an extensive facelift.

-No more flat scenery tiles and basic terrain modelling; now we’re rocking with landscapes that have true depth and a full 3D feel, along with region-appropriate vegetation.
+No more flat scenery tiles and basic terrain modeling; now we’re rocking with landscapes that have true depth and a full 3D feel, along with region-appropriate vegetation.
 This upgrade is supposed to be present throughout the globe.
 It seems this might actually prove true.

 As the name suggests, River Ranch has a lot of open fields in the surrounding area.
 I swooped the Cub down into one such field, one that appeared to be recently harvested.